• Spring

 @AllowFiltering

 This annotation (some for associated CQL Statement) is limited for the use cases where (1) you provide the partition key AND (2) you know your partition size is fairly small.
-In 99% of the cases the need of this annotation (or ALLOW FILTERING
+In 99% of the cases the need of this annotation (or ALLOW FILTERING in the CQL) is a sign of a wrong data model: your primary key is invalid and you need another table to store the same data (or eventually to create a secondary index).

 - Do not rely (only) on Spring Data to create your schema

-that proposes to create the Cassandra Tables based on your annotated beans.
+SDC provide a configuration key spring.data.cassandra.schema-action: CREATE_IF_NOT_EXISTS that proposes to create the Cassandra Tables based on your annotated beans.
 It is NOT a good idea.
-Indeed, it could lead to wrong data model (cf next point) but also it does not give access to fine grained properties like COMPACTION
+Indeed, it could lead to wrong data model (cf next point) but also it does not give access to fine grained properties like COMPACTION and TTL that might be different in development and production.
+Let a Cassandra Administrator reviews your DDL scripts and updates them for production.

 - Data Model First, Entities second

-(entity, repository) methodology, you are tempting to reuse the same entities and repositories to perform multiple queries against the same table.
+With the JPA (entity, repository) methodology, you are tempting to reuse the same entities and repositories to perform multiple queries against the same table.
 Most new requests will be not valid as you will not request using the primary key.
 You can be tempting to create a secondary index or use allow filtering; WRONG !.
 The good practice is to CREATE ANOTHER TABLE, ANOTHER ENTITY and ANOTHER REPOSITORY - and even if data stored is the same.
 With Cassandra 1 query = 1 table (mostly).

-probably cannot implement it all
+CassandraRepositoryprobably cannot implement it all

 2. Astra Spring Boot Starter¶